Call for an appointment

-If your interest is in becoming a patient in our practice and you have no emergency or urgent care, your first appointment will be with one of the dentists for a comprehensive examination.
+If your interest is in becoming a regular patient in our practice and you have no emergency or urgent care, your first appointment will be with one of the dentists for a comprehensive examination.
 As an adult, a comprehensive periodontal evaluation is done to see if there is active periodontal disease present.
 Only after this evaluation is completed can an appropriate plan be made on whether a prophylaxis (adult "cleaning") or periodontal therapy (treatment of periodontitis) be scheduled.
 All children and most young adults are scheduled for an exam and prophylaxis ("cleaning") for their initial visit.

 If you recently had x-rays at your previous dentist please let us know.
 Any x-rays necessary to complete the diagnosis and treatment plan will be recommended by your dentist after a review of your past medical and dental history.
 The most common x-rays for an adult new patient is a full series of radiographs to evaluate for cavities, periodontal disease and other possible pathology.
 For a child, a bite-wing series is needed to evaluate for cavities and depending upon the child's age a panoramic x-ray may be recommended for evaluating growth and development and eruption of teeth.